Germany: Man detained over Lidl mail bomb | DW | 20.02.2021

 Three people were injured and taken to hospital when the device sent to the Lidl office exploded.
 Around 100 people were evacuated from the building.

-"We assume there is a connection," said Heidelberg state prosecutors said n a statement, referring to the series of mysterious attacks.
+"We assume there is a connection," Heidelberg state prosecutors said in a statement.

 Further incidents were "not likely" but "could not be ruled out entirely", they added.